Dania Beach, Florida: Economy

-Chewy.com is headquartered in the town, as well.

 Education

 Dania Beach's public schools are operated by the Broward County Public Schools.
 Its public elementary schools include Collins Elementary School and Dania Elementary School.
 Olsen Middle School is a local public middle school, and South Broward High School serves the area from neighboring Hollywood, Florida.

 During the segregation period, the first school for Black students met in the St. Ruth Missionary Baptist Church.

 Media

 Dania Beach is a part of the Miami-Fort Lauderdale-Hollywood media market, which is the 12th-largest radio market and the 17th largest television market in the United States.
 Its primary daily newspapers are the South Florida-Sun Sentinel and The Miami Herald, and their Spanish-language counterparts El Sentinel and El Nuevo Herald.

 Transportation

 Dania Beach is served by the Fort Lauderdale Airport station on the Tri-Rail.
 It is also served by several Broward County Transit buses.
+The Fort Lauderdale-Hollywood International Airport is located in the city of Dania Beach.